-2. Rules 3.
-Stay Calm I will set rules for using devices and I will try not to over re-act if my display these in my home child has a problem online. eg. timing and monitoring eg. seek advice and create a expectations learning opportunity 5.
+1. Websites 2.
+Rules 3.
+Stay Calm I will always know the services and I will set rules for using devices and I will try not to over re-act if my websites my child is using display these in my home child has a problem online. eg. awareness of appropriate age eg. timing and monitoring eg. seek advice and create a related sites expectations learning opportunity 4.
+Babysitting 5.
 Family Time 6.
-Friends I will use the internet with my child I will try to know who my child's to plan and play together online friends are just as I do in real eg. planning trips or meals life.
-I will set rules for using devices and display these in my home eg. timing and monitoring expectations 5.
-Family Time I will use the internet with my child to plan and play together
+Friends I will not use my device as an I will use the internet with my child I will try to know who my child's electronic babysitter to plan and play together online friends are just as I do in real eg. when I could have quality eg. planning trips or meals life. engagement time with my child